asajjala01/asajjala01/certifications/google-cybersecurity/course-03-networks.md

 ## TCP/IP Model

-The practical model used in the real world (4 layers):

 | TCP/IP Layer | Maps to OSI | Protocols |
 |---|---|---|
 | Application | 5, 6, 7 | HTTP, DNS, FTP, SMTP |